ACCESS-NRI/training-day-2024-find-analyse-data/ARE_setup_guide.md

-# ACCESS-NRI Workshop ARE setup guide
+# ACCESS-NRI Workshop ARE JupyterLab setup guide
 <p>Quick-start guide to setting up a JupyterLab session using the Australian Research Environment to run the ACCESS-NRI workshop exercises.</p>

 ## Step 0: Pre-workshop